phuslu/lru/README.md

 ### Limitation
 1. The TTL is accurate to the nearest second.
-2. Expired items are only deleted when accessed again or the cache is full.
+2. Expired items are only removed when accessed again or the cache is full.

 ### Getting Started